-The Northwestern University Law Review is currently accepting submissions through August 7, 2017 for papers for our 2017 Symposium, "A Fear of Too Much Justice"?: Equal Protection and the Social Sciences 30 Years after McCleskey v.
+The Northwestern University Law Review is no longer accepting papers for our 2017 Symposium, "A Fear of Too Much Justice"?: Equal Protection and the Social Sciences 30 Years after McCleskey v.
 Kemp, which will be held on Friday, October 20, 2017 at Northwestern University Pritzker School of Law in Chicago, Illinois.
 A full description of our 2017 Symposium can be found on the Symposium page.

 The Law Review is also no longer accepting symposium proposals for the 2017–2018 academic year.
 Submissions for future symposia will be accepted via email at NULRSymposium@gmail.com.
 If you have any questions, please feel free to email our Syposium Editor, Adithi Grama.